kapenike/ddImages/README.md

 BUGS:

-- generate overlay while using variable color override on a layer needs to detect all color value types, not just hexcode and hexcode alpha

 - head feature to prevent infinite loops in getRealValue will also prevent the same variable path from being printed twice within the same line